husarion/husarion-motd/README.md

     husarion-motod-builder \
     ./build.sh
 ```
 Final deb package will appear in */output* directory.
-For shorter messages use `;` to separate new lines.
+For shorter messages use `\n` to separate new lines.
 Created packages are multi-arch.